There are several awards and funding options available for musicians, or aspiring musicians, who are blind or partially sighted.

 Awards of up to £2,000 for individuals (Application Form A)

-Business mentoring and coaching to enable greater resilience during periods of isolation and home-working;
+Business mentoring and coaching to enable greater resilience during periods of home-working

 Financial hardship directly attributable to Covid-19 to cover immediate living costs.

-For third parties making applications on behalf of blind and partially sighted musicians, the EEBMF will continue to consider applications for projects, resources, training and activities to support blind and partially sighted musicians over the age of 18.
+For third parties making applications on behalf of blind and partially sighted musicians, the EEBMF considers applications for projects, resources, training and activities that will support blind and partially sighted musicians over the age of 18.

 Applicants are expected to have explored alternative sources of funding where possible.

-The Awards are open to blind and partially sighted musicians, resident in the UK.
-Priority will be given to those who earn the majority of their income from music in a self-employed capacity.
+The awards are open to blind and partially sighted musicians who live in the UK.
+Priority will be given to those who are either studying music or who earn the majority of their income through music.

 Previous awardees and applicants to the EEBMF are welcome to apply.

-In order to apply for an Award from the EEBMF, please complete either Application form A (for blind and partially sighted individuals) or Application form B (for third party applications) which are available from [email protected] and email this back to [email protected] by no later than noon on Wednesday 31 March 2021.
+In order to apply for an award from the EEBMF, please complete either Application form A (for blind and partially sighted individuals) or Application form B (for third party applications) which are available from [email protected] and email this back to [email protected] by no later than noon on Thursday 31 March 2022.

 For any further information, or to discuss a possible application, please contact [email protected].